MikeTam1021/friendly-101/docs/homebrew.rst

    .app bundles were installed.
    Run `brew linkapps python` to symlink these to /Applications.

-You don't need to run the last command in the success message.
+You don't need to run ``brew linkapps python`` in the success message.

-Let's find out where our new installation of Python lives.
+Let's find out where our new installation of Python lives and what version it is.

 .. code-block:: bash

    $ which python
    /usr/local/bin/python
+   $ python --version
+   Python 2.7.9

 Excellent!
 Because we set precedence in our Bash profile to look for programs in ``/usr/local/bin``, and because Homebrew creates symbolic links to that location by default, we get our Homebrew installation whenever we reference Python from now on.

 .. note::

    Homebrew prevents multiple versions of Python to be installed at the same time. `pyenv <https://github.com/yyuu/pyenv>`_ is a program that manages different versions of Python, much like the popular `rbenv <http://rbenv.org/>`_ and `RVM <https://rvm.io/>`_ managers for Ruby.
-But because Homebrew installs Python 2.7.9 by default, which is the `last 2.x.x version of the language <https://www.python.org/dev/peps/pep-0404/>`_, and because Python 3 is installed with the unique ``brew install python3``, I don't recommend needing to install pyenv.
+But because Homebrew installs Python 2.7.x by default, and because Python 3 is installed with the unique ``brew install python3``, I don't recommend needing to install pyenv.

 .. note::

    Python 3 is the next major version of the Python programming language.
-It is a backward-incompatible upgrade, however migration guides for `Python <https://docs.python.org/3/howto/pyporting.html>`_ and `Django <https://docs.djangoproject.com/en/1.7/topics/python3/>`_ exist.
+It is a backward-incompatible upgrade; however migration guides for `Python <https://docs.python.org/3/howto/pyporting.html>`_ and `Django <https://docs.djangoproject.com/en/1.7/topics/python3/>`_ exist.
 Updating code to Python 3 compatibility is a good idea in the long run, but Python 2 is excepted to be supported `until 2020 <https://www.python.org/dev/peps/pep-0373/>`_ at the time of this writing.

 Installing SQLite
 =================

 Django also requires a `SQL database <https://docs.djangoproject.com/en/1.7/intro/install/#set-up-a-database>`_. `SQL <https://en.wikipedia.org/wiki/SQL>`_, which stands for Structured Query Language, is a category of programming languages that interact with `relational databases <http://en.wikipedia.org/wiki/Relational_database>`_.

-`SQLite <http://www.sqlite.org/>`_ is a good candidate for beginner developers because it's easier to use than its more complex but more robust peers, like `PostgreSQL <http://www.postgresql.org/>`_ and `MySQL <http://www.mysql.com/>`_.
+`SQLite <http://www.sqlite.org/>`_ is a good candidate for beginning developers and development on your computer because it's easier to use than its more complex but robust peers, like `PostgreSQL <http://www.postgresql.org/>`_ and `MySQL <http://www.mysql.com/>`_.
+By default, Django expects SQLite because it helps start development quickly.
+Install SQLite with Hombrew.

 .. code-block:: bash